robertshepherdcpp/cvboard/README.md

 - i chose to not use any key pads as in the design of the pcb i had put the seeeduino-xiao on the other side of the pcb, however i didnt put the buttons in the correct place in order to use a dxf file creator for a macropad (ai03)
 - as a reuslt of this, i had to make my own lid, which just had a cut out for where the buttons where, this means it has a more "hardware" kind of look, and actually kind of fits with a look i want.
 - i was planning originally to add a turning nob to switch the mappings of the keys around - however i later decided against that idea.
+- i was also originally going to use raspberry pi as the MCU, however i chose to switch to using the arduino mirco, as i found programming it with the arduino ide actually easier than using QMK (as for the scale of my project for only 2 keys, i thought this was a better choice)

 ## some screenshots of the project:
 the pcb schematic: